therealanby/BlenderNotes/Notes.md

 ### Modes
 1. Object Mode - Mainly used for viewing the overall model.
 You can scale, move, and rotate the object.
 You can also do some other stuff.
 2. Edit Mode - Used for editing specific parts of the model.
 You can add loop cuts, extrude regions and some other stuff.
+3. Tab to easily switch between the two

 ### Navigation
 - Middle mouse for rotating